 The --mode=common-criteria-cmts option will create a Security World supporting Common Criteria PP 419 221-5 which imposes other restrictions not related to audit logging.
-Only use this option if you
+Only use this option if you require compliance to Common Criteria

 There are some differences in the conditions that must be met for particular events to be audited depending on which of the two options above has been used to create the Security World.
 These differences are explained in Commands audited.